Independent pre-tokenization decision support

 No. TVAC provides informational decisionâsupport only.
 Jurisdictionâspecific matters must always be validated with qualified professionals.

-You should avoid entering sensitive personal data or confidential commercial details.
+You should avoid entering sensitive personal data or unnecessary confidential commercial details.
 Use anonymised placeholders where possible, and share only what is necessary to evaluate structure and feasibility.

 Yes.
 The report surfaces the few levers most likely to move the outcome: how to reduce costs/risks, tighten the operating model, and make distribution/liquidity assumptions more credible.